How One Company Found the Right Domain Name

 It turns out there was another company with a similar name.
 Even though it had shut down, this connection caused Orgorzaly’s company some headaches.

 He also discovered that the domain didn’t pass the radio test.
-This means that people who heard the company name didn’t understand the name and how to spell it.
+This means that people who heard the company name didn’t understand the name or how to spell it.

 Potential customers also didn’t understand the connotation.

-The worst drawback, though, was that new investors into the company hated the name.
+The worst drawback, though, was that new investors in the company hated the name.

 Third Time’s the Charm